skierpage/hydrogen_ladder_svg/README.md

 From the slide master this is "Clean Hydrogen Use Case Ladder – Version 4.1a" of 9 September 2021 by @mliebreich

-BUG: fonts look weird in Google Docs, and doesn't render right.
+BUG: font looks weird in Google Docs, and dosn't render right, maybe because I didn't have Arial?

 Download the pptx, open in LibreOffice Impress.
 Looks good.

 Copy C:\Windows\Fonts\Arial, put the main arial.ttf file in ~/.fonts

-Slide 3 is the key.
-So Export as SVG.
-No option to choose a slide (!!?),
+Slide 3 is the key, so Export as SVG.
+No option in LibreOffice to choose a slide (!!?),

 Then start editing the svg text, cleaning it up and adding interactivity.

 ## Interactivity

 (see the `<script>` block in the SVG).

 Give each rounded-rectangle instance a class, and on rollover of each one
-* add style category-highlighted to everything with the same class, e.g. chemicals-processes
+* add CSS class `highlighted` to everything with the same class, e.g. chemicals-processes

-I don't think I can use :hover CSS pseudoselector to change everything that shares the class, it only affects what you're hovering over.
+  - I don't think I can use :hover CSS pseudoselector to change everything that shares the class, it only affects what you're hovering over.

 Then have CSS saying for style category-highlighted
-* In category_legend, style the text of the item with that class bold
+* Set CSS `category_set .highlight` fill color to blue.
-* In each row, style the fill color of every item with that class to match the row arrow's color.
+* Set CSS for `.rowX.highlight path` fill color to the row's arrow color.
   - this is sort-of wrong since there are two paths in each rounded rect item.
   - TODO: this is probably easier if every item in the row is within a group with ID "row-A", "row-B", etc.
 - TODO: rename "row" -> something less geometric like...??? "level" "suitability", or "rating"

+## TODOs
+(TODO: move these to Issues :wink: )

+- set cursor on hover items (?)
+  - could add cursor="pointer" to them.

+- why doesn't mouseenter/mouseleave work?
+Unclear if it ever fires.
+Maybe it will if I remove the main content nesting in **Cleanup**.
+- instead of a function adding `onclick` and `onmouseenter` handlers, actually add one to each item in the SVG.
+  - see if Inkscape leaves this alone or even presents it as an object property.

-TODO: decide whether to leap to Inkscape version
+- decide whether to leap to Inkscape version
 	* adds id for everything
 	* > in style block becomes &gt;
 	* nearly every attribute indented 2 spaces